32 Phishing Attack Statistics To Keep In Mind In 2023

-While any type of business can be targeted for an attack, those with valuable information and weaker security are prime targets.
-Healthcare and pharmaceuticals is one area that is hit strongly across all business sizes.
+While any business can be targeted for an attack, those with valuable information and weaker security are prime targets.
+Healthcare and pharmaceuticals are one area that is hit strongly across all business sizes.

-Manufacturing, businesses services, construction, technology, and education were also hard hit.
+Manufacturing, business services, construction, technology, and education were also hard hit.